Packed-Ensembles for Efficient Uncertainty Estimation: Discussions

 \paragraph{On the sources of stochasticity}

-Diversity is essential in ensembles and is usually obtained by exploiting two main sources of stochasticity: the random initialization of the model's parameters and the shuffling of the batches.
-A last source of stochasticity is introduced during the training phase by the non-deterministic behaviour of the backward algorithms.
-In Appendix \ref{section:stochasticity}, we study the function space diversities which arise from every possible combination of these sources.
-It follows that only one of these sources is often sufficient to generate diversity, and no peculiar pattern seem to emerge to predict the best combination.
-Especially, we highlight that even the only use of non-deterministic algorithms introduces enough diversity between each estimator of the ensemble.
+Diversity is essential in ensembles and is usually obtained by exploiting two primary sources of stochasticity: the random initialization of the model's parameters and the shuffling of the batches.
+A last source of stochasticity is introduced during training by the non-deterministic behavior of the backpropagation algorithms.
+In Appendix~\ref{section:stochasticity}, we study the function space diversities that arise from every possible combination of these sources.
+It follows that only one of these sources is often sufficient to generate diversity, and no peculiar pattern seems to emerge to predict the best combination.
+Specifically, we highlight that even the only use of non-deterministic algorithms introduces enough diversity between each subnetwork of the ensemble.